TWUOnline/multi-access/pages/01.home/06._team/features.md

 ---

-## TWU GLOBAL | Online Learning and Instructional Technology Team
+## TWU GLOBAL | Online Learning and Instructional Technology
 #### Who We Are & What We Do